 Details of how and when garbage collection will occur, even when the garbage collection is explicitly invoked.

-If circularly declared classes are detected at runtime tbehaviour
+If circularly declared classes are detected at runtime then a ClassCircularityError is thrown.
+Otherwise the behaviour is undefined and could lead to a StackOverflowError being thrown.

 6.56.2 Guidance to language users